kevinbazira/algori-shop/README.md

 * Gutenberg plugin

 # Changelog

+= 1.0.6 - Mar 22 2019 =
+* Removed theme-slug prefixes from third party assets
+* Changed theme license from GPLv2 to GPLv3 to support Isotope

 = 1.0.5 - Mar 18 2019 =
 * Removed $ manipulation and added 'jquery' in the dependencies param for all scripts that need jQuery